vrajpatel1411/Proposify-TakeHome-Challenege/README.md

 Create a web application where users can:

-- Create and Edit Notes:
+- Create an Edit Notes:

   - Utilize a WYSIWYG editor to format text (e.g., bold, italic, underline).